thuhale2210/Flappy-Bird--in-another-world-/README.md

 --------
 Special thanks to...
-1. Game Maker's Toolkit for his amazing video.
+1. Game Maker's Toolkit.
 This Flappy Bird game is an expansion of his Flarpy Blorb.
 2. <a href="https://www.freepik.com/free-vector/mars-landscape-alien-planet-desert-background_28877272.htm#query=vector%20game%20background&position=7&from_view=search&track=robertav1_2_sidr">upklyak's artwork</a> on Freepik